-Any company has the right to conduct an annual or biannual drug test, and some major corporations choose to do the tests even more often in order to make sure their employees are not using illicit substances.
-Some of the employees try to find new ways to cheat the drug tests making detoxification drinks an attractive market for various manufacturers.
+Any company has the right to conduct an annual or biannual drug test.
+Some major corporations choose to do the tests even more often to ensure their employees are not using illicit substances.
+Unfortunately, some employees find new ways to cheat the drug tests making a detox cleanse drink an attractive market for various manufacturers.

-Though marijuana is believed to be the most harmless drug that can show up on a drug test by some, it is also the one that most commonly stands between people keeping or getting the job they want.
+The use of cannabis has been legalized in many states.
+However, many people still face situations when they must pass mandatory drug tests, as certain employers strictly forbid using marijuana.
+Marijuana is the drug that most commonly stands between people keeping or getting the job they want.
 The chemical responsible for the euphoric high in marijuana users is called THC.
 It stays in the body and will show up on drug tests much longer than other substances because it is fat-soluble, meaning it gets stored amongst the various fatty tissues surrounding different organs in the body.
-Once it is settled, it slowly begins releasing the chemical, which makes it detectable in the system for longer.
+Once it is settled, it slowly releases the chemical, making it detectable in the system for longer.

-To honestly detox the body from all traces of marijuana on own can take up to a month.
-This obviously doesn’t work if one’s job has scheduled a drug test within the next week or so, as is often the case.
+How long does it take to detox from weed?
+To honestly detoxify the body from all traces of marijuana on its own can take up to a month.
+It doesn’t work if one’s job has scheduled a drug testing within the next week or so, as is often the case.

-Detox products claim to mask the THC in the system helping to pass the test, but it is important to remember that the body still needs to go through its natural process to completely remove the drug through the system.
-So basically, just because one passes a drug test using a detox product does not mean the drug is no longer present in the body.
+THC detox drinks claim to mask the THC in the system, helping to pass the test, but it is essential to remember that the body still needs to go through its natural process to completely remove the drug through the system.
+So basically, just because one passes a drug test using a weed detox drink does not mean the drug is no longer present in the body.

 Clear Choice Rescue Cleanse

-Some people believe that this is the most effective detox drink that can be purchased at the moment.
-A major upside is an actually palatable taste that makes it easier to deal with.
-For it to be effective 48 hours of abstinence from cannabis must be planned before drinking Clear Choice, according to the manufacturer.
-The weight determines which size is needed to drink.
+Some people believe that this is the most effective detoxification drink that can be purchased at the moment.
+A significant upside is a palatable taste that makes it easier to deal with.
+For it to be valid, one must plan 48 hours of abstinence from cannabis before taking a weed detox drink like Clear Choice, according to the manufacturer.
+The weight determines which size is needed to consume.

-The manufacturer claims, that Clear Choice’s sole purpose is to help to pass a drug test, so if one follows the instructions, the chances of passing are very high.
+The manufacturer claims that Clear Choice’s sole purpose is to help pass a drug test, so if one follows the instructions, the chances of passing are very high.

 The Ultimate Detox Cleansing Drink

-Another product that claims to detox the body before a urine drug test is called the Ultimate Detox Cleansing Drink.
+Another product that claims to detoxify the body before a urine drug test is called the Ultimate Detox Cleansing Drink.
 This product removes toxins from the urine, according to the manufacturer’s words.
-However, the only foolproof way to have a clean urine is to abstain from illicit substances.
+However, the only foolproof way to have clean urine is to abstain from illicit substances.

-This product contains tablets, fibers, and liquids.
-The combination of these three ingredients is what helps user to detox, according to the manufacturer.
+This is a detox kit product that contains tablets, fibers, and liquids.
+The combination of these three ingredients is what helps the user to detox for drug test, according to the manufacturer.

 One Shot Concentrate

-One Shot Concentrate is the most common detox drink in addition to Toxin Rid.
-One Shot claims to help the body eliminate almost every single toxin left behind after a 10-day detox program.
+One Shot Concentrate is the most common drink in addition to Toxin Rid.
+One Shot claims to help the body eliminate almost every toxin left behind after a 10-day detoxification program.